-No Bake Pina Colada Slice – This refreshing but oh so moreish gluten free slice is full of the delightful tropical flavour’s of pineapple, creamy coconut and lime.
+No Bake Pina Colada Slice – This refreshing but oh so moreish gluten free and paleo pineapple and coconut slice is full of delightful tropical flavours with a hint of zesty lime.

 Pineapple and coconut are two of my favourite flavour combinations, this Pina Colada slice is perfect for a sunny afternoon treat or slice into bite sized pieces for a lunchbox treat.
 Full of creamy tropical goodness without any refined baddies!